flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 be if you find the right abstractions.
 The file I/O model still dominates decades after its introduction, making our lives easier _without our even having to understand how it actually works_.

+The canonical first exercise any beginner programmer performs is to write a program that prints out, _Wassup, homies?_.
+This program makes use of the file model, but the beginner doesn't have to even know that such a thing exists.
+This is what a good framework does.
+A well-designed framework lets you get easily started building simple applications, without preventing you building more complicated and useful ones as you learn more.

 One final point about abstractions: they provide mechanisms for calling your application's code.
 We saw this a bit earlier with